 Access to an expanding list of recommended writers is (HERE).
 To suggest names, use this address: click here.
 As the file acquires thematic consensus (12-18 mo.) and an internal sense of balance, a process that looks to the quality of change described below might begin with persuasive skills.

 “For everywhere we look, there is work to be done.
 The state of the economy calls for action, bold and swift, and we will act not only to create new jobs but to lay a new foundation for growth.
 We will build the roads and bridges, the electric grids and digital lines that feed our commerce and bind us together.
 We will restore science to its rightful place and wield technology’s wonders to raise health care’s quality and lower its cost.
 We will harness the sun, the winds, and the soil to fuel our cars and run our factories.
 And, we will transform our schools and colleges and universities to meet the demands of a new age.
 All this we can do.
 All this we will do.”

 250 on Electoral College

-The purple, red and blue election districts, counties, regions, and states of the Republic are reflections of the people who create these colors by voting.
-The election district image reveals a purple country, it reflects the diverse views and opinions at the neighborhood level.
+The purple, red, and blue of election districts, counties, regions, and states of the Republic are reflections of the people who vote.
+The election district image reveals a purple country.
+It reflects the diverse views and opinions at the neighborhood level.
 The overall appearance is of a non-decisive experience.
-It is not until the districts of representatives become state icons are people encouraged to take a “with us or against us” experience in red or blue silos.
-The left and right model is therefore bankrupt.
+It is not until Congressional representatives become state icons that people are encouraged to take a “with us or against us” experience into red or blue silos.
+The left and right model is, therefore, bankrupt.